AinuraData/World_Layoffs/README.md

 ### Data Sources

-The primary dataset used for this analysis is "world_layoffs.csv" file from Kaggle, containing information about world layoffs of world top companies
+The primary dataset used for this analysis is "layoffs.csv" [download here](https://github.com/AinuraData/World_Layoffs/blob/main/layoffs.csv) file from Kaggle, containing information about world layoffs of world top companies

 ### Tools